repejota/resume/resume.md

 conducted.
 Also helped in the maintenance of the servers we had based on Windows NT and Solaris respectively.

-### Tech Junior PC Help Desk, Cismon Informatica SL
+### Tech Junior PC Help Desk, Cismon Informàtica SL
 December 1995 – December 1996, Girona

 During my studies I was fixing and upgrading PCs, server installations and Help